 Within the overarching theme of “observational studies of accreting neutron stars and black holes” there is a wealth of possibilities for exciting projects using different analysis techniques.
 Think of high-resolution X-ray spectroscopy to study wind outflows, radio observations to study jet outflows, X-ray reflection studies to zoom in on the hot gas circling closest to black holes and neutron stars, and linking the X-rays to UV, optical or infrared emission to understand how the gas gets to the neutron star or black hole.
 To get a general idea of the research done within my group, visit my research page.

 Below are some ideas for projects that I would love to dive into with a Master student.
 However, we can also tailor a project to your specific interests.
 Just stop by for a chat or drop me an e-mail if you’re interested in exploring possibilities.

-Here are the slides of the MSc projects presentation of May 2020 (~80 MB).
+Here are my slides of the MSc project presentations of April 2021 (~50 MB).

 Possible Master projects

 - The quiescent emission of the famous neutron star X-ray binary SAX J1808.4-3658

 Low-mass X-ray binaries (LMXBs) and millisecond radio pulsars (MSRPs) are two different manifestations of neutron stars in binary systems.
 It is thought that LMXBs evolve into MSRPs once a neutron star is done feasting on its companion star.
 However, many questions about the connection between these source types remain.
 The famous neutron star LMXB SAX J1808.4-3658 has long been suggested to switch on as a MSRP during times that it is not accreting from its companion star.
 However, despite extensive efforts, radio pulsations have never been detected from it.
 Possibly, there is still matter flowing towards the neutron star during its apparent “off” states, which prevents radio pulsations to switch on, or to be observed.